cheesesashimi/powerline-go/README.md

     	 Always show the prompt indicator with the default color, never with the error color -theme string
     	 Set this to the theme you want to use
-    	 (valid choices: default, low-contrast)
+    	 Can also be a path to a json file with your theme; /path/to/your/theme.json (valid choices: default, low-contrast)
     	 (default "default")
   -truncate-segment-width int